Series A Investment Thesis

 Proof of Traction

-• EY signed: Global leadership engagement; active AI training program; expanding across teams. $560K ARR upsell in Q4 2025
+• EY signed: Global leadership engagement; active AI training program; expanding across teams and practices

 • 90% reduction in commercial due diligence report time; 3–5× margin expansion demonstrated in production deployment